LukeGrahamLandry/hctarcs/devlog.md

-I was thinking of my own ScratchFn as a trait but really what I'm doing is reimplementing closures. so what if i just emit FnMuts. and then its like old javascript where you just did promises as callbacks. and its like fine because the compiler's generating it so the pain of writing infinitely nested things doesn't matter
+I was thinking of my own ScratchFn as a trait but really what I'm doing is reimplementing closures. so what if i just emit FnMuts. and then its like old javascript where you just did promises as callbacks. and its like fine because the compiler's generating it so the pain of writing infinitely nested things doesn't matter .

+I guess the downside of using closures instead of generating the struct myself is each await point is its own Box, but most of them don't capture anything (only loops close over their counter) so most don't actually allocate.

 ## macroquad backend (Jan 2)